davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 dependent on the oxygen fugacity (and \ce{Eu^{2+}}/\ce{Eu^{3+}} ratio of the host magma.
-The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment *(P. Asimow and J. Blundy, personal communication)*, or Eu rapidly and differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
+The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment *(P. Asimow and J. Blundy, personal communication, 2016)*, or Eu rapidly and differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
 These patterns could also be due to the effect of "ghost" plagioclase on creating local europium enrichments and depletions in the neighborhood